138 pointsby perihelions10 months ago13 comments

 its not disgust, its vindictiveness

-• atoav5 days ago
+• atoav10 months ago

 I grew up in country whose neighbour country speeks the same language, but has roughly 10 times the population.